GuedesPlace/PhotoAlbumInfra/README.md

 # PhotoAlbumInfra
-IAAS for the PhotoAlbum Appliction
+IAAS for the PhotoAlbum Application